Nikon D1H vs D3S

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D1H and the D3S have been discontinued, but can regularly be found used on eBay.
+Both the D1H and the D3S have been discontinued, but can regularly be found used on ebay.
 The D1H was replaced by the Nikon D2H, while the D3S was followed by the Nikon D4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D1H and D3S can be found, respectively, in the Nikon D1H Manual (free pdf) or the online Nikon D3S Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D1H or the Nikon D3S – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.